svaksha/Julia.jl/Statistics.md

 # ACTUARIAL SCIENCE

 ## Econometrics
-- [copula.jl](https://github.com/floswald/copula.jl) :: Julia Copula package implements the gaussian AR1 copula.
++ [copula.jl](https://github.com/floswald/copula.jl) :: Julia Copula package implements the gaussian AR1 copula.
-- [DynamicFactorModels.jl](https://github.com/joidegn/DynamicFactorModels.jl) :: Dynamic Factor Models for Julia.
++ [DynamicFactorModels.jl](https://github.com/joidegn/DynamicFactorModels.jl) :: Dynamic Factor Models for Julia.
-- [Dynare.jl](https://github.com/DynareTeam/Dynare.jl) :: This package aims at bringing to Julia some of the algorithms incorporated in Dynare, a platform for solving dynamic economic models.
++ [Dynare.jl](https://github.com/DynareTeam/Dynare.jl) :: This package aims at bringing to Julia some of the algorithms incorporated in Dynare, a platform for solving dynamic economic models.
-- [Econometrics.jl](https://github.com/cgroll/Econometrics.jl) :: Econometric models in Julia.
-- [GARCH.jl](https://github.com/AndreyKolev/GARCH.jl) :: Generalized Autoregressive Conditional Heteroskedastic (GARCH) models for Julia.
++ [GARCH.jl](https://github.com/AndreyKolev/GARCH.jl) :: Generalized Autoregressive Conditional Heteroskedastic (GARCH) models for Julia.
-- [Jconometrics.jl](https://github.com/adriantorrie/Jconometrics.jl) :: MATLAB to Julia port of Spatial Econometrics.
++ [Jconometrics.jl](https://github.com/adriantorrie/Jconometrics.jl) :: MATLAB to Julia port of Spatial Econometrics.
-- [julia_timeseries](https://github.com/ElOceanografo/julia_timeseries) :: Time-series analysis functions for Julia.
++ [julia_timeseries](https://github.com/ElOceanografo/julia_timeseries) :: Time-series analysis functions for Julia.
-- [Loss.jl](https://github.com/johnmyleswhite/Loss.jl) :: General functions for estimating loss functions inspired by Kaggle's release of code for many common metrics.
++ [Loss.jl](https://github.com/johnmyleswhite/Loss.jl) :: General functions for estimating loss functions inspired by Kaggle's release of code for many common metrics.
-- [QuantEcon.jl](https://github.com/QuantEcon/QuantEcon.jl) :: This package collects code for quantitative economic modeling.
++ [QuantEcon.jl](https://github.com/QuantEcon/QuantEcon.jl) :: This package collects code for quantitative economic modeling.
 It is currently comprised of two main parts: 1.
 A toolbox of routines useful when doing economics and 2.
 Implementations of types and solution methods for common economic models.
-   - [Quantitative economic modelling](http://quant-econ.net/jl/index.html) lecture series in Julia language, designed and written by Thomas J. Sargent and John Stachurski, that is freely available as a [PDF](http://quant-econ.net/_static/pdfs/jl-quant-econ.pdf) file too.
+   + [Quantitative economic modelling](http://quant-econ.net/jl/index.html) lecture series in Julia language, designed and written by Thomas J. Sargent and John Stachurski, that is freely available as a [PDF](http://quant-econ.net/_static/pdfs/jl-quant-econ.pdf) file too.
-- [RuinProbability.jl](https://github.com/Hank-Qian/RuinProbability.jl) :: For calculating the ruin probability with real data under different claims models.
++ [RuinProbability.jl](https://github.com/Hank-Qian/RuinProbability.jl) :: For calculating the ruin probability with real data under different claims models.
-- [SolveDSGE](https://github.com/RJDennis/SolveDSGE) :: The package contains a variety of methods for solving Dynamic Stochastic General Equilibrium (DSGE) models to first- or second-order accuracy.
++ [SolveDSGE](https://github.com/RJDennis/SolveDSGE) :: The package contains a variety of methods for solving Dynamic Stochastic General Equilibrium (DSGE) models to first- or second-order accuracy.
 It will be of most interest to macro-economists, but others may find the routines for reordering the complex Schur form and the generalized complex Schur form useful.
-- [TimeData.jl](https://github.com/cgroll/TimeData.jl) :: This package provides fast, robust and convenient representation of time series data.

 ----